Edward01S2/taeyecare/src/pages/index.md

 hero:
   image: /img/ta_bg.png
   title: Make the World<br />Clear Again
+services:
+  item1: Eye Checkups
+  item2: Contact Fittings
+  item3: Other Services
+  text1: >-
+    Regardless of your age, a comprehensive eye evaluation is important.
+We will not only determine your prescription but also examine your eyes for common conditions which can clue us in on the health of your eyes as well as your body.
+  text2: >-
+    An evaluation of the health of the eyes as well as an evaluation of the fit are necessary yearly in order to assure the best fit and health of contacts for the patient.
+  text3: >-
+    Dry eye treatment, glaucoma testing, macular degeneration and cataract evaluation.
 image2: /img/bottom.png
 heading: Great coffee with a conscience
 subheading: Support sustainable farming while enjoying a cup